ptsteadman/notebook/essays/gray-man-style.md

 Warren Buffet retain power, affecting a dorky harmlessness while keeping one's assets hidden and deniable will be a powerful strategy for the 21st century.

-I think that if the left attempts to adopt the gray man concept and use it for progressive activism, the effort would likely backfire.

-So, while the political left might want to adopt the gray man concept and create a 'gray bloc' to complement the black bloc, I think the gray man concept is dead on arrival as a progressive tool.
-At best, I think gray man could be a good identity for someone sick of competing in the attention economy.

 ---

+I think that if the left attempts to adopt the gray man concept and use it for progressive activism, the effort may backfire.
+The desire to move away from virtue signaling towards direct action and study groups  like groups.
+It's fun to drag the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.

+better to de-gray and reintegrate

+dilemma
+inherently conservative
+problematic

+What am I talking about?

+anti-accelerationist

 Many people secretly enjoy the pleasures of the neoliberal lifestyle and don't really expect them to stop, while professing a socially-acceptable desire for revolution.
 The gray man might even  a future world that he secretly thinks will remain much like the neoliberal present.

-It's fun to drag mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
-This is echoed in military use of the gray man term, where POWs and trainees are encouraged to "be the gray man".
-[27]

 ---